Trump to announce Iran nuclear deal decision Tuesday

 French President Emmanuel Macron told reporters late last month, after meeting with Trump, that he believes the president "will get rid of this deal on his own, for domestic reasons."

-Other Republicans have said they are hoping that the Trump administration modifies the agreement so that it addresses certain holes such as not addressing Iran’s ballistic missile program.
+Other Republicans say they are hoping that Trump modifies the agreement so that it addresses certain holes, such as Iran's ballistic missile program.

-Sen. Roy Blunt, R-Mo., who blasted the deal in 2015, said in a recent interview with NBC’s "Meet the Press" that he now agrees with Macron on the best way to approach the deal: to alter it, not abandon it.
+Sen. Roy Blunt, R-Mo., who blasted the deal, said in a recent interview with NBC's "Meet the Press" that he now agrees with Macron on the best way to approach the deal: Alter it, don't ditch it.

-He said, 'We ought to stay in the deal, but here are the three things that absolutely have to change,'" Blunt said reacting to Macron's speech to a joint meeting of Congress.

 Meanwhile, other Hill Republicans continue to back a U.S. withdrawal.

-Lawmakers aren't alone in pressing the president as the deadline ticks closer: Israel has long pushed the Trump administration to kill the deal, while key Obama administration officials such as former Secretary of State John Kerry and European officials are still making moves in an attempt to salvage it.
+Lawmakers aren't alone in pressing the president as the deadline ticks closer: Israel has long pushed the Trump administration to kill the deal, while key Obama administration officials, including former Secretary of State John Kerry, and European leaders are still making moves in an attempt to salvage it.

-To try and protect the deal, Kerry has met with Iranian Foreign Minister Javad Zarif and German President Frank-Walter Steinmeier, according to a report in The Boston Globe.
+To try and protect the deal, Kerry met recently with Iranian Foreign Minister Javad Zarif and German President Frank-Walter Steinmeier, according to a report in The Boston Globe.

-NBC’s Andrea Mitchell reports that British Foreign Secretary Boris Johnson, who met with Secretary of State Mike Pompeo on Monday, was also planning to sit down with Vice President Mike Pence and White House national security adviser John Bolton.
+NBC’s Andrea Mitchell reports that British Foreign Secretary Boris Johnson, who met with Secretary of State Mike Pompeo on Monday, was also planning to sit down with Vice President Mike Pence and White House national security adviser John Bolton, who has criticized the agreement.

 "It is the best thing that we have at the moment," Johnson said.
 "It has stopped the Iranians getting a nuclear weapon, and we've got to ask ourselves: How else would we do that?"